Configuring Your Values to Deploy Dremio to Kubernetes

 Pull Secret

-Provide the secret used to pull the images from Quay.io.
-To create the Kubernetes secret, use this example:
+Provide the secret used to pull the images from Quay.io as follows:

 imagePullSecrets: